0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 | 2023-03-28T17:18:38Z |	1.2.3.4 |	cg-bilbo-vulnerable_lambda_cgid13u1qpdipe	| secretsmanager.amazonaws.com |	ListSecrets |
 | 2023-03-28T17:18:59Z |	1.2.3.4 |	cg-bilbo-vulnerable_lambda_cgid13u1qpdipe	| secretsmanager.amazonaws.com |	GetSecretValue |

+It's entirely possible that the attacker has used this compromised access key from multiple IP addresses to throw us off.
+However, in order to detangle the attacker activity from legitimate use of the same access key, we would need to determine when the access key was compromised and perform a retroactive analysis of the IAM user's activity to identify outliers based on known-good IP addresses, user agent string, etc.

+Additionally, we should pivot solely on the source IP address to determine if the attacker is present elsewhere in the same AWS account.
+This could be done to rule out the possibility that the attacker was able to compromise this IAM user account through some other compromised identity or resource in the account.

 The initial set of API calls leading up to the call to `AssumeRole` is interesting, as those calls appear to be potential reconnaissance (series of `Get*` and `List*` requests).
 To confirm this suspicion, let's dig into the request parameters.
-It'd be quite strange for a legitimate user to issue a flurry of queries trying to determine what permissions they had, no?
+It'd be quite strange for a legitimate user to make a bunch of API calls to determine what permissions they had, no?

 ```sql
 select eventtime, eventname, requestparameters, responseelements